 During operating hours, Further Confusion’s Convention Operations center will help get you connected to the assistance that you need.
-The back of your registration badge has phone numbers for Con Ops and FLARE, which you may call at any time during the convention if you need assistance.
+All staff members will have information on how to contact Convention Operations.
 Remember, we cannot address a problem unless we know about it.
 For less urgent matters, messages may be left with Convention Operations to be forwarded to volunteers.
 As with all messages left with Con Ops, please remember to give details of how, when, and where the recipient can contact you.

 Further Confusion has a large volunteer staff to handle most aspects of the running of the convention.
 This allows the Chair and Vice Chair to remain available to talk about any comments or concerns that our attendees bring to them.
 If you see them around the corridors, feel free to speak to them—even if they appear harried—ensuring our attendees have a good time is one of their primary roles!
 If you need to contact the convention Chair or Vice-Chair at any other time, you can do this by leaving a message for them at Convention Operations.